mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01A-StateActionsReducersTutorial/README.md

 **Tip: Do not inject dependencies into reducers!**

-It is possible to decorate instance methods with `[ReducerMethod]`.
+It is also possible to decorate __instance__ methods with `[ReducerMethod]`.
-Any dependencies in the constructor will be injected automatically.
+Any dependencies in the class's constructor will be injected automatically.

 I strongly recommend the use of static methods.
-Reducers should ideally be [pure functions](https://en.wikipedia.org/wiki/Pure_function), if you find yourself needing to inject dependencies into a reducer then you might be taking the wrong approach.
+Reducers should ideally be [pure functions](https://en.wikipedia.org/wiki/Pure_function), if you find yourself needing to inject dependencies into a reducer then you might be taking the wrong approach, and should instead be using an Effect (covered later).

 ##### The `Reducer<TState, TAction>` class